RAJ633/Detection-of-Watch/README.md

 CONCLUSION :
 With help of self trained cascade file along with OpenCV with Python I successfully detected the watch in the test image.
-We can also detect  watches in the vedio files and real time (using the webcams).
+We can also detect  watches in the video files and real time (using the webcams).